ranindunethmina/connect-four-game/README.md

 ### License
-Copyright © 2023 Ranindu Nethmina.
+Copyright © 2024 Ranindu Nethmina.
 All rights reserved <br>
-This project is licensed under the [MIT](LICENSE.txt) License.
+This project is licensed under the MIT License.